Syriusz171/Bellum_et_Tributum/README.md

 - Local resourses (that is resourses being stored in villages) and resourse trasport system(i guess it is a dream)
 - Unit upkeep (armies would need to be moved with supplies (dream)
 - No negative resourses (surprise! it is <ins>**not**</ins> a dream)
+### Translations
+I **WILL NOT** translate this gameto other languages (except for Polish since I speak Polish)!
+But if you want to add translation for your language, you are welcome!

 More info you will be able to find under "wiki" tab!
 I apologise for my English!